Moments that matter: Trade Show 101

-Great for bringing businesses together, adding a soupçon of inspiration, a dash of new ideas, and yes doing profitable deals; trade show 101.
+Great for bringing businesses together, adding a soupçon of inspiration, a dash of new ideas, and yes doing profitable deals.

-It's straightforward and can deliver exceptional value when planned carefully and implemented well so delivering everything needed for the event.
-This article offers an overview of the stages involved to use as a check-list to make those moments at a trade show matter.
+They're straightforward and can deliver exceptional value when planned carefully and implemented well, delivering everything needed for a profitable event.
+This article offers an insight into the stages involved that you can use as a check-list to make those moments at a trade show matter.

 A lot of hard work and planning goes into making those few hours successful.
 Sadly there are a minority who haven't been able to prepare sufficiently, for whatever reason, and all those visitors stride briskly past leaving them perplexed and under-performing.
-If they're lucky a few tired stragglers will drop buy in the afternoon on their way out.
+If they're lucky a few stragglers will drop buy out of curiosity.